suraj-996/lying-powder-9405/README.md

 * User and Admin authentication & validation with session uuid having.
 * Admin Features:
     * Administrator Role of the entire application
-    * Only registered admins with valid session token can add/update/delete driver or customer from main database
+    * Only registered admins with valid session token can add/update/delete customer from main database
     * Admin can access the details of different Member ,Vaccine Center ,Vaccine Inventory and Vaccine Ragistration.
 * User Features:
     * A user can register himself or herself on the platform.